AnastasiaE3/AnastasiaE3/resume.md

 - Liaise with insurance companies to confirm coverage for patient care services, supporting the agency's financial and operational goals.
 - Oversee scheduling to ensure consistent and reliable care for clients, matching caregiver availability with patient needs.
-- Maintain accurate documentation and compliance with healthcare regulations, ensuring the agency operates within legal standards.
+- Maintain accurate documentation and compliance with healthcare regulations, ensuring the agency operates within legal standards. git
+### Zip Code Wilmington; Wilmington, DE
+*February 2023 – May 2023*

+**Software Developer**
+- Admitted into Zip Code Wilmington's highly competitive software development program, accepting less than 12% of applicants.
+- Completed over 1000 hours of software development projects in an immersive, full-stack training program.
+- Utilized Agile and Scrum methodologies and test-driven development.
+- Gained experience in full-stack development with a focus on Java, test-driven development, and object-oriented programming.

 ### Dutch Ophthalmic Research Center (D.O.R.C.); Doylestown, PA
 *June 2021 – December 2022*